Xinglab/lr2rmats/README.md

-# lr2rmats: Long read to GTF
+# lr2rmats: Long read to rMATS
 ## <a name="lr2rmats"></a>What is lr2rmats ?
 lr2rmats is a [Snakemake](https://snakemake.readthedocs.io/en/stable/)-based light-weight pipeline which is designed to utilize both third-generation long-read and second-generation short-read RNA-seq data to generate an enhanced gene annotation file.
+The newly generated annotation file could be provided to [rMATS](http://rnaseq-mats.sourceforge.net/) for differential alternative splicing analysis.

 ## Table of Contents